fiefdx/MyNote/README.md

    # edit the configuration.yml
    # you can try to run MyNote or MyNoteGUI in terminal, check if error occur
    cd MyNote
+   # MyNote is a terminal application, MyNoteGUI is a GUI application(have a system tray icon) based on Wxpython
    ./MyNote or ./MyNoteGUI

    # run app/Install.sh